 Remember, if you’re planning any far away trips, bear in mind that may need to change your compass.
 Purchase a southern hemisphere compass for trips south of the equator, or if you’re from the south visiting the north, you’ll need to change to a northern hemisphere compass.

 If you’re not accustomed to using a compass, finding the best compass for the money can seem like a complicated decision.
 However, both novice map readers and experienced hikers alike can benefit from the simplicity of a basic baseplate compass.

-Check out the Suunto A-30, my personal favorite.
+Check out our top compass recommendations, the Suunto A-30 is my personal favorite on that list.
 I think you’ll struggle to find another high-quality, easy to read compass for the same price.

 Whichever compass you decide to choose for hiking, make sure that it’s from a reputable brand and learn how to use it before you head out into the wilderness.